The Biggest Memorial Day Weekend Movies of All Time

 Spirit: Stallion of the Cimarron (2002); $23.2 million

-This Dreamworks animated movie about a wild stallion that refuses to be tamed made more than $23 million during Memorial Day weekend in 2002.
-With Matt Damon voicing the eponymous equine, Spirit is actually the fourth-most successful horse movie of all time.
+This Dreamworks animated movie about a wild stallion (voiced by Matt Damon) that refuses to be tamed made more than $23 million during Memorial Day weekend in 2002.

 Back to the Future Part III (1990); $23.7 million

-Part III was the final film in the groundbreaking Back to the Future trilogy, placing Marty and Doc Brown in the Wild West.
+This was the final film in the groundbreaking Back to the Future trilogy, placing Marty (Michael J. Fox) and Doc Brown (Christopher Lloyd) in the Wild West.
 It had the second biggest opening weekend of the franchise, with nearly $24 million.
 Still, the 1990 movie was the least commercially successful Back to the Future film overall, failing to crack the $100 million mark set by its predecessors.

 Crocodile Dundee II (1988); $24.5 million

-This sequel to Crocodile Dundee sees the eponymous character played by Paul Hogan take his love Sue back to Australia to avoid some New York gangsters that are after her.
-Crocodile Dundee II‘s opening went on to become the biggest opening weekend of 1988.
+This sequel to Crocodile Dundee sees the eponymous character played by Paul Hogan take his love, Sue, back to Australia to avoid some New York gangsters who are after her.
+Crocodile Dundee II's opening went on to become the biggest opening weekend of 1988.

 Rambo: First Blood Part II (1985); $25.2 million

 The second film in the aforementioned Rambo franchise, Rambo: First Blood Part II, placed war veteran John Rambo back in the jungles of Vietnam.
-The film had the biggest opening weekend of 1985, and is an early screenplay credit for ultra-successful writer/director James Cameron (whom you may know for films like Titanic and Avatar).
+The film had the biggest opening weekend of 1985, and is an early screenplay credit for ultra-successful writer/director James Cameron (who you may know for a couple little films like Titanic and Avatar).